Iran rejects early talks on nuclear deal with the United States and European Union

 The Biden administration said 10 days ago that it would accept the E.U. invitation “to discuss a diplomatic way forward on Iran’s nuclear program.”
 The talks would mark the first direct meeting between U.S. and Iranian officials since the Trump administration withdrew from the deal in 2018.

-President Biden has said he wants to rejoin the agreement, but that Iran must first return to compliance with its terms, and also agree to negotiations over its ballistic missile program and regional aggression.
+President Biden has said that he wants to rejoin the agreement but that Iran must first return to compliance with its terms, and also agree to negotiations over its ballistic missile program and regional aggression.

-Iran has insisted that it would only discuss the nuclear agreement, and that it would return to compliance after the United States takes the first step of lifting Trump-imposed sanctions that have crippled its economy.
+Iran has insisted that it would discuss only the nuclear agreement and that it would return to compliance after the United States takes the first step of lifting Trump-imposed sanctions that have crippled its economy.
 Administration officials have been holding discussions internally and with allies about partial steps that could be taken to ease U.S. sanctions in return for measures by Iran.

 The E.U.-hosted talks were supposed to provide a way for both sides to get to the table without first acquiescing to the other’s conditions.